bmwcarit/ramses-composer-docs/doc/basics/prefabs/README.md

 ![](docs/result.png)

-Finally we add the LUA script for the master light switch. *road_control.lua* justs hands on its single parameter and acts as a sort of user interface of the scene or a substitute for a more complex logic controlling our lanterns.
-Just link the interface parameters of all instances to the output of the roadControl script.
+Finally, we add the Lua script for the master light switch. *road_control.lua* just hands on its single parameter and acts as a sort of user interface of the scene or a substitute for a more complex logic controlling our lanterns.
+Just select the interface of each lantern instance and link their individual _lightSwitch_ parameters to the output of the roadControl script.
 When you change its input value now, you should see all lamps coming on.

 ## Tips and Tricks